fpereiro/proof/notes.md

    - f is called by 3arg e, pe, f', f'', 3arg re and cp.
    - f' is called by c, cp and cp1.
    - l is for internal use of f' only.
-   - f'' is not called by any functions in this section - but presumably it will be used later.
+   - f'' is not called by other functions in this section.
    - r is for internal use of f'' only.
    - 2arg g1 is for internal use of 2arg g only.
    - 1arg g1 is for internal use of 1arg g only.
    - 1arg g is called by 2arg g.
-   - 2arg g is not called by any functions in this section - but presumably it will be used later.
+   - 2arg g is not called by other functions in this section.

 f can be described to do the following, if we include f1 and f2 as part of it:
 - Important assumption: f is always called when the head is either on the schwas or to their right.
 If it is to the left of the schwas, f will keep on going left indefinitely (assuming that no characters are written to the left of the schwas).